nahmisa/interview_week_activities/README.md

 **If you would like any code to be reviewed,** create a pull request with specific questions on what you would like feedback on.

+To do these activities, fork and clone this repo.
+All activities will be saved to this repo - instead of having many separate ones.

 ## **Monday:** Daily Inspo Rails Application using Twillio Application
 **Covers:** Implementing Third Party API, Rails, Heroku